Whether you think you can do or think you can’t, you’re right

 – Henry Ford –

-I often go back to the time whenever I face uncertainty or the unknown fear.
+I often go back to that time whenever I face uncertainty or an unknown fear.

-You might have one or two similar experiences yourself.
+You might have had one or two similar experiences yourself.

 We were close.